Unit 2 Reading Activities Plus Questions

 2. Trial balance contains all debits and credits.

-3. A balance sheet is in excess of foreign currencie.
+3. A balance sheet is in excess of foreign currencies.

 Please register and/or login to answer these questions.